phuc-nt/jira-cloud-mcp-server/README.md

 ---

-**v4.0.0 Production Ready** - Modular architecture with 98% tool success rate
+**v4.0.0 Production Ready** - Modular architecture with 100% tool success rate and Epic search excellence
 Built with ❤️ for the MCP and Jira communities